RamandeepChamba/react-quiz/README.md

+# REACT QUIZ

+#### Simple quiz app showcasing useReducer hook

 # Challenges

 - select difficulty of quiz on start screen, load only questions that match the difficulty
 - store highscore in fake api, load it when user reloads app
-- store all the given answers instead of just the current answer, so user can go back and forth and check their answers
+- ✅ store all the given answers instead of just the current answer, so user can go back and forth and check their answers

 <!-- # Getting Started with Create React App